bumbleworks/bumbleworks/README.md

 Bumbleworks uses [ruote](http://github.com/jmettraux/ruote), which allows process definitions to be written using a [Ruby DSL](http://ruote.rubyforge.org/definitions.html#ruby).

-By default, your process definitions will be loaded from the `lib/process_definitions` directory at `Bumbleworks.root` (see Determining the Root Directory for more info).
+By default, your process definitions will be loaded from the `processes` or `process_definitions` directory at `Bumbleworks.root` (see Determining the Root Directory for more info).
 This directory can have as many subdirectories as you want, and Bumbleworks will load everything recursively; note, however, that the directory hierarchy doesn't mean anything to Bumbleworks, and is only for your own organization.
 The directory is configurable by setting Bumbleworks.definitions_directory:

 ```ruby
 Bumbleworks.configure do |c|